 You’ll notice that every intentional action idea above requires little to absolutely no planning, they are actions you can just take.
 If given license to plan and take forever you will.

-Forget about the elaborate schemes, for now, look for the first opportunity, in those first-time minutes and take it.
+Forget about the elaborate schemes, for now, look for the first opportunity, in those first five minutes and take it.

 All I needed was to be brave enough to write a few words, and all you need to be brave enough for is to take that first step.